Liver: Food

 Humans commonly eat the livers of mammals, fowl, and fish as food.
 Domestic pig, ox, lamb, calf, chicken, and goose livers are widely available from butchers and supermarkets.
 In the Romance languages, the anatomical word for "liver" (French foie, Spanish hígado, etc.) derives not from the Latin anatomical term, jecur, but from the culinary term ficatum, literally "stuffed with figs", referring to the livers of geese that had been fattened on figs. Animal livers are rich in iron, vitamin A and vitamin B_{12}; and cod liver oil is commonly used as a dietary supplement.

 Liver can be baked, boiled, broiled, fried, stir-fried, or eaten raw (asbeh nayeh or sawda naye in Lebanese cuisine, or liver sashimi in Japanese cuisine).
 In many preparations, pieces of liver are combined with pieces of meat or kidneys, as in the various forms of Middle Eastern mixed grill (e.g. meurav Yerushalmi).
-Well-known examples include liver pâté, foie gras, chopped liver, and leverpastej.
+In the UK, kidney (including caul) was used alongside other organs like the lungs (known as "lights"), abdomen, heart was used as a poverty meal, which used up all of the animal.
+Other well-known examples include liver pâté, foie gras, chopped liver, and leverpastej.
 Liver sausages, such as Braunschweiger and liverwurst, are also a valued meal.
 Liver sausages may also be used as spreads.
-A traditional South African delicacy, skilpadjies, is made of minced lamb's liver wrapped in netvet (caul fat), and grilled over an open fire.
+A traditional South African delicacy, skilpadjies, is made of minced lamb's liver wrapped in netvet (South African for caul fat), and grilled over an open fire.
 Traditionally, some fish livers were valued as food, especially the stingray liver.
 It was used to prepare delicacies, such as poached skate liver on toast in England, as well as the beignets de foie de raie and foie de raie en croute in French cuisine.